chericito/mobohubb-docs/docs/Quick Start Guides/new-user-first-steps.md

 A **scan point** is an element read by a mobile device to obtain information.
 You can use **QR codes** or **NFC tags**, and they must be placed where you want employees to scan.
 Once you’ve identified your points of interest (i.e., sites defined previously), you can associate specific forms or tasks with each scan point.

-> **Tip:** Think of scan points as checkpoints in your workflow.
+> **Note:** Think of scan points as checkpoints in your workflow.
 Each scan point can be configured to prompt users with a form or task, helping them complete actions and log data.

 ### Creating Your First Scan Points